/home/zileonetoo/galeriep/themes/webvitrine-gp/pages/portfolio/details.htm 0.095123052597046 Sec

-Art Deco wrought iron bird mirror in the Gilbert Poillerat style, ca 1930 - Pignolet Gallery
+Art Deco wrought iron bird mirror in the style / or from Gilbert Poillerat, ca 1930 - Pignolet Gallery

-Art Deco wrought iron bird mirror in the Gilbert Poillerat style, ca 1930
+Art Deco wrought iron bird mirror in the style / or from Gilbert Poillerat, ca 1930

 An Art Deco wrought iron mirror with birds, an avant-garde piece of wrought ironwork certainly produced during the Art Deco period of the 1930s.